Brandon

 1K3A0992 (1)

-A former pub site in the heart of Brandon is being regenerated with 12 beautiful energy efficient new homes.
+A former pub site in the heart of Brandon has been regenerated with 12 beautiful energy efficient new homes.

-Each property will have air-source heat pumps, solar panels and battery storage units which will allow customers to store electricity for later use, and infrastructure to enable electrical vehicle charging, as well as individual driveways and gardens.
+Each property comes with an air-source heat pumps, solar panels and battery storage units which will allow customers to store electricity for later use, and infrastructure to enable electrical vehicle charging, as well as individual driveways and gardens.

 find out more